 As you locate painful or tight areas, stop the roller and pause for a few seconds.
-Consciously try to relax those muscle groups without relieving the pressure on the roller.... and remember, breath!
+Side note, sometimes holding on a "problem spot" for 15 to 20 seconds can help as well.
+Note: Consciously try to relax those muscle groups without relieving the pressure on the roller ... and remember, breathe!

-Then, continue along the rest of your body or muscle you're working on.
+Then, continue along the rest of your body or muscle group you're working on.

 If you have a muscle group that is too tight or painful to directly press down on, you can always shift the roller around and put pressure on the surrounding area instead.

-This will gradually relax the surrounding muscles and may eventually lower the pain to a level where you can return the roller later.
+This can help gradually relax the surrounding muscles and may eventually lower the pain to a level where you can return to the spot later.
 This might happen during the same session or over a period of several weeks.

 Over time, you should be able to use the foam roller over the regular trouble spots of your body.

-You can use a foam roller about anytime you want.
-Some people will use it before their workout to help improve mobility and full range of motion!
+You can use a foam roller just about any time you want.
+Some people will use it before their workout to help improve mobility and increase their range of motion!

-Some will use it after a workout as part of their cool down to help reduce soreness.
+Some will use it after a workout as part of their cool down to help reduce soreness and help with stretching.

 Another popular time to foam roll is first thing in the morning.
 This can help work out stiff joints and muscles from a night of rest.

-For me, I have been doing 10 minutes of mobility and flexibility work every morning for 8 months.
-About 3 out of 5 of those mornings I foam roll, while the other two I use a massage gun or stretch.
+For me, I have been doing 10 minutes of mobility and flexibility work every morning for 18 months or so.
+About 3 out of 5 of those mornings I foam roll, while the other 2 I use a massage gun or stretch.

-Improving flexibility and mobility don’t stop with foam rolling or stretching...
+Improving flexibility and mobility doesn’t stop with foam rolling or stretching.

-It’s very similar to the way that a foam roller works, although it has the potential to be a little more precise, thanks to the smaller size of the head and is a handheld device.
+It’s very similar to the way that a foam roller works, although it has the potential to be a little more precise, thanks to the smaller size of the head, and the fact that it is a handheld device.

-While you can always use your hand to massage your own muscles back to a relaxed state, a massage gun can often provide better results and in much better time.
+While you can always use your hand to massage your own muscles back to a relaxed state, a massage gun can often help provide better results and in much less time.

-Massage guns are simply an automated massage tool that provides pressure where you direct the vibrating head.
+Massage guns are simply an automated massage tool that can provide pressure wherever you direct the vibrating head.

 Some have converted power tools such as skill saws into a "massage gun."
-I was, and still am a bit leary of that, but I do have some friends who love it.
+I was, and still am a bit hesitant to try that, but I do have some friends who love it.